kazcare/cheesy-cheese/README.md

     - Logo stayed on the top left hand side on  all the pages of the site.
 Font size reduced for 600px and smaller screen sizes.

-    - Navbar sat on the left hand side of the logo on all pages.
+    - Navbar sat on the right hand side of the logo on all pages.
 It moved under the logo for screen sizes 950px and smaller.
 Its font reduced for the screen sizes 600px and smaller.

     - Hero image stayed under the Header area covering 100% of the width on all pages.